-CAUTION: Refer to the Recommended Materials List for your copier/printer for the minimum and maximum coated paper weight that can be run.
+CAUTION: Refer to the user guide for your copier/printer for the maximum coated paper weight that can be run.
 Failure to adhere to recommended weights may result in damage to the machine that will require a service call.

 Xerox testing has shown the following: